Universal Credit to be paid early this Christmas - here’s when you will receive your money

-Universal credit and benefits to be paid early over Christmas 2021 - here's how your payment date could be moved
+Universal credit and benefits to be paid earlier over Christmas 2021 - here's how your payment date could be moved

-If you receive universal credit or other kinds of benefits than you could be in line to be paid earlier over the Christmas period in 2021.
+If you receive universal credit or other kinds of benefits than you could be in line to be paid earlier than usual over the Christmas period in 2021.

-The Department of Work and Pensions (DWP) have confirmed the changes to payment dates during the festive season this year.
+The Department of Work and Pensions (DWP) has confirmed the changes to payment dates during the festive season this year.

 And for some people it could be good news – with payments arriving earlier than expected.